 Note: You are permitted to use a calculator (scientific, graphing, or financial) but may not use a calculator on a phone, PDA, or any similar device.

-For the midterm, you are required to use the College's Online Proctor Service (OPS).
+For the midterm, you are required to use the University's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.

 Online exams are administered through the course Web site.
 Consult the Course Calendar for the official dates of exam weeks.